Displays

 4k = 3840×2160

-I don’t use 4k resolution on a 27 inch screen because that amount of pixels makes everything look tiny, which strains eyes, and in the case of video games, can make things move more slowly as the video card needs to do more work to handle more mini squares.
+I don’t use 4k resolution on a 27 inch screen because that amount of pixels makes everything look tiny to me, which strains eyes, and in the case of video games, can make things move more slowly as the video card needs to do more work to handle more mini squares.

-The refresh rate of this monitor at any resolution is 75Hz, which means it draws and updates the little squares on the screen 75 times every second.
+The refresh rate of the ASUS monitor at any resolution is 75Hz, which means it draws and updates the little squares on the screen 75 times every second.
 This is important for your eyes and comfort while using a computer, especially when playing video games with movement and animation.

 Anything less, like 30Hz, can make you feel like you are watching a someone verbally describing what is happening on the screen while shaking a book at you.

-Anything more, and, well, it may be hard to go back, though I find that watching moving images in high resolution and high frame rates, higher than around 90fps, makes the thing I’m watching look weird and artificial, like the lighting and motion in TV soap operas compared to cinema.
+Anything more, and, well, it may be hard to go back, though I find that watching moving images in high resolution and high frame rates, higher than around 90fps, makes the thing I’m watching look weird and artificial, like the lighting and motion in TV soap operas compared to cinema, so I keep my Gigabyte M27Q’s refresh rate setting at 60Hz, despite its 144Hz ability.

 More is not always better, and to protect your mind’s health it’s good to remember to be satisficed, or that good enough is good enough.

-Image quality and color reproduction of this display is very good, which is important to me as I also use it for photo editing and graphic design by connecting it to a Macbook Pro.
+Image quality and color reproduction of both displays is very good, which is important to me as I also use it for photo editing and graphic design by connecting it to a Macbook Pro.

 So those are my current thoughts on computer monitors.